dictate-button/dictate-button/README.md

 The dictate-button component emits the following events:

-- `started`: Fired when recording begins
+- `started`: Fired when recording begins.
-- `stopped`: Fired when recording stops
+- `cancelled`: Fired when recording is cancelled by the user.
-- `transcribed`: Fired when transcription is complete.
+- `completed`: Fired when transcribing is complete.
 The event detail contains the transcribed text.
-- `error`: Fired when an error occurs during recording or transcription
+- `error`: Fired when an error occurs during recording or transcribing.

 Example event handling: